suominina/Commands/README.md

-## Linux systemcalls and commands.
+## Implementation of C funcs and linux commands.